Selling Foreign Property: The Ultimate Guide for US Expats

 If the property was your primary residence and you lived there for 24 out of the last 60 months, you’re eligible for a capital gains tax exclusion.
 The IRS specifies in Section 121 that you can exclude up to $250,000 in capital gains from taxation.
 If you’re married and file a joint tax return, this increases to $500,000.

 Let’s say you’re a US expat who lived abroad in Iceland for the past three years in a home you purchased in 2019.
-If this home is your primary residence and you lived there for at least two out of the last five years, you can qualify for this exclusion.
+If this home is your primary residence and you have lived there for at least two out of the last five years, you can qualify for this exclusion.
 So, if you bought the house for $300,000 and sold it for $450,000, your profit (read: capital gains) would be $150,000.
 This profit is less than the capital gains exclusion, so you would not report your home sale on your US tax return.

 There are some exceptions that still allow you to take the capital gains exclusion (or part of it) if you don’t meet the 24/60 month rule, however.

-If you had to sell your house because of unforeseen circumstances you may still be able to claim a partial or full exclusion.
-A few examples of unforeseen circumstances include a divorce, change of employment or change in health.
+If you had to sell your house because of unforeseen circumstances, you may still be able to claim a partial or full exclusion.
+A few examples of unforeseen circumstances include a divorce, change of employment, or change in health.

 Example 2: Selling a rental property

 If you owned the property for less than one year, the IRS considers this a short-term capital gain.
-To report this, complete Section I of Schedule D. The IRS would tax you at your ordinary tax bracket, meaning the rate that applies to other types of ordinary income such as your wage, or interest income.
+To report this, complete Section I of Schedule D. The IRS would tax you at your ordinary tax bracket, meaning the rate that applies to other types of ordinary income, such as your wage or interest income.

 Capital gains on rental properties owned for more than one year are treated a little differently.
 In order to figure out the tax on the sale of a rental property, you’ll need to: